 Get Social with Us

 The Sci Innovation Competition (Sci Innovation & Entrepreneurship International Competition), Canada’s largest innovation competition returns.
-This year the competition has expanded to include preliminary regional competitions in some of Canada’s most vibrant tech hubs, in a runup to the final to be held at Toronto’s City Hall on March 23, 2019.
+This year the competition has expanded to include preliminary regional competitions in some of Canada’s most vibrant tech hubs, in a runup to the final to be held at Toronto’s City Hall.

 Entering to the third year, the competition is travelling to the key cities that comprise Canada’s Innovation corridor in order to pre-screen high calibre projects and to attract larger pool of contestants to join the final in March.
 The journey starts in Toronto and ends Montreal.
 On January 19, 2019, the search began with the inaugural Toronto regional competition at the Sci Innovation Centre in North York, then it moved to Ottawa on January 25.
 On February 2nd the competition progresses to Waterloo, and the last regional event will wrap up in Montreal on February 9th.